Yifan127/Blog/ch1-project-practice.md

         return weather_dict
  ```

+ * check if a dictionary has a key

- * 3 ways to check if the dictory is empty
+ * 3 ways to check if the dictionary is empty

  There is a requirement in the task: print all the query history before exit.
 To implement it, I save the query results to a dictionary named 'weather_history', then I need to check whether it is empty, if yes, quit directory, else, print history then quit.